-If the user is whitelisted the unfollow buttons do not appear on the user card or sidebar.
+If the user is protect from unfollowing the unfollow buttons do not appear on the user card or sidebar.

-If the user is blacklisted the follow buttons still appear on the user card and user details sidebar but if you try to follow you will need to confirm the follow.
+If the user is protect from following the follow buttons still appear on the user card and user details sidebar but if you try to follow you will need to confirm the follow.

 3. Use the follow mode button on the community bottom bar.

 Follow and unfollow must be performed individually, user by user, i.e. you can’t select multiple users to mass follow and unfollow with just one click.
 However, to help save time and select users quickly and easily, but without breaking Twitter’s rules, you can use the follow mode button.

 To activate it click the follow mode button or hold down the shift key.
 To deactivate it click the button again or press the shift key.
 When activated the user cards are highlighted in blue or red.